 Dog gave Snake a quick bow.
 'Always, my earth.'

 'What are you-' Coyote signed, but the two had taken off, vanishing into thin air.
 Only two harsh gusts of air gave a clue to which direction they'd disappeared in.

 Dylis whirled around.
 The two of them had appeared in the air, flanking the masked demon, running circles around him.
 Snake took stabs at the enemy with his sword, random and playful attacks that the masked demon easily dodged.
-Dog on the other hand was keeping out of their way, his hands weaving through the air in a rhythmic pattern.
-Dylis was reminded of a foreign dancer she'd seen perform once down at the docks; her skirt had been longer though.
+Dog, on the other hand, was keeping out of their way, his hands weaving through the air in a rhythmic pattern.
+Dylis was reminded of a foreign dancer she'd seen perform once down at the docks; the dancer's skirt had been longer though.

 On the ground Coyote had gotten to her feet and looked to be shouting something at the top of her lungs, directed at the fighters.

 'Aren't you going to join in?'
 Dylis signed, not looking at anyone in particular.

 Buffalo gave a helpless shrug.
 'Would if we could,' she answered, her chest heaving as if she'd spent the entire day running.
 'I haven’t got the strength to move the winds, much less walk them.'
 At closer inspection, Dylis noted that Buffalo was covered in sweat and leaning ever so slightly against the crumbled cabin.

 'Snake has much magic, he won't tire yet,' Doe cut in, eyes darting between their conversation and the odd performance above them.
 'He'll share with Dog, keep them both in the air.
 This is our chance.'
 She turned to say something to Horse; with her voice - her hands didn't move.